-Legislative Representative, Middle East Policy
+Legislative Director, Middle East Policy

-Kate is inspired every day by people she met in the Middle East who practice nonviolence in the face of so much violence: the Palestinian shepherds, Israeli rabbis, Palestinian women’s cooperative owners, therapists in Gaza treating children who have lived through three wars, and Syrian and Iraqi refugees who have started over to make a new life.
-Kate is a member of the Friends Meeting of Washington.
+Kate is inspired every day by people she met in the Middle East who practice nonviolence in the face of so much violence: including protesters against settlements, therapists in Gaza treating children who have lived through three wars, and Syrian, Iraqi, and Palestinian refugees who have started over (and often many times over) to make a new life.
+Kate lives in D.C. and occasionally on twitter (@k8gould), and is a member of the Friends Meeting of Washington.